-This Old-Fashioned, beloved Custard Pie is so creamy, light and silky smooth.
-You won't believe how quick and easy this custard is to whip it up, with just using 5 simple ingredients like cream, eggs, sugar, vanilla and nutmeg.
+This Old-Fashioned, beloved Creamy Custard Pie is so creamy, light and silky smooth.
+The custard is so easy whip it up, with just using 5 simple ingredients like cream, eggs, sugar, vanilla and nutmeg.
+Irresistible!

 A custard pie is any type of uncooked custard mixture added to an uncooked or partially cooked crust and baked together.
 Remember having this amazing concoction of a pie on Thanksgiving at Grandma's or your favorite Aunt's?
 It's always a favorite we cannot resist.